 Stadium.
 These are the guidelines:

--- The following items are not allowed inside the stadium: alcoholic beverages,
+-- The following items are not allowed inside the stadium: bags of any

 -- Smoking is prohibited in all areas inside Kinnick Stadium, including

-pass for re-entry.
-Fans can remain in the concourse area around the stadium,
+Fans can remain in the concourse area around the stadium, where additional

 -- No objects may be thrown from or in the stands.